IRON-CREEPER/centroid_nav/README.md

-# ROS 2 Hybrid Navigation
+# ROS 2 Centroid Navigation

 A ROS 2 package for mobile robot navigation.
 The main node provides a hybrid controller that combines go-to-point navigation with reactive obstacle avoidance using Lidar data.